 Based on his business success, he was invited to co-present Veg Talk on BBC Radio 4 with Charlie Hicks.
 He was the original presenter of Saturday Kitchen in 2002.
-Other TV projects include: Eat Well for Less, Turn back Time, Harvest, Supermarket Secrets and Who Do You Think You Are?
+Other TV projects include: Eat Well for Less, Inside the Factory, Turn back Time, Harvest, Supermarket Secrets and Who Do You Think You Are?
 Of course, he is best known for MasterChef, Celebrity MasterChef and Professional MasterChef.

 Gregg’s autobiography, Life on a Plate was published in 2012 by Orion Books.
 His latest book, Gregg’s Italian Family Cookbook was published on 30 May 2019 by Michael Beazley (part of Octopus Publishing Group).

 He has 2 children, Tom and Libby who he has bought up on his own.
 And he has also gained 2 rugby union coaching badges.